-A business model refers to the reason behind why an entity produces, delivers, and simultaneously captures value, in terms of market, social, psychological or other arenas.
-In business model creation, the process is called business model development and forms part of business planning.
+A business model refers to the reason behind why an entity produces, delivers, and simultaneously captures value, in terms of market, social, psychological, or other arenas.
+In business model creation, the process is called business model development and forms part of business planning, this also works along with other planning stages like financial model creation.
 It usually involves detailed research, analysis, and planning.
 It involves the application of various techniques and strategies, often with the help of several people.

 Some typical business models include: The franchise model, also known as the captive-business model, involves buying a unit and operating it on a particular, pre-determined schedule, without having to modify it.
 These are usually franchise operations with lower cost structure.
 Franchises provide businesses with ready money at low risk, so that they can invest to expand their business and generate sales volume.
 Examples include fast food restaurant chains and privately owned restaurants.